 Salad greens growing in Svalbard's only plant nursery

-It’s hard to get out of town (‘town’ being the Norwegian settlement of Longyearbyen, on the Isfjord, at 2,500 people the largest permanently inhabited settlement in all the islands – Barentsburg, the Russian outpost to the southwest, has 470 and takes nine hours to reach by snowmobile.
-There are no roads).
+It’s hard to get out of town – ‘town’ being the Norwegian settlement of Longyearbyen, on the Isfjord, at 2,500 people the largest permanently inhabited settlement in all the islands.
+To put things into perspective, Barentsburg, the Russian outpost to the southwest, has 470 residents and takes nine hours to reach by snowmobile.
+There are no roads here.
 Once you leave the populated area, a member of your party must have a rifle and be trained in its use, in case a polar bear gets too curious and close for comfort.
 Unwary – and simply foolhardy – visitors have accidentally lured the animals with poorly-secured food reserves while trekking, picked beach camping spots where bears hunt, and made a number of other careless mistakes over the years, and this in a place where all the residents respect the land as stewards and guests.
-Any polar bear death is reported to the governor for investigation, and though self-defense shooting is legal, dishonest poachers are kept in line by the illegality of trophies.
+Any polar bear death is reported to the governor for investigation, and though self-defence shooting is legal, dishonest poachers are kept in line by the illegality of trophies.

 A sign at the edge of Longyearbyen reminding travellers – particularly in the winter darkness – to guard against polar bears.

 It’s an international community, a hub for scientific research including geology, biology and astronomy (in the dark season, when there in continual nighttime from October to February, there is nowhere better on Earth to see the Northern Lights), and you may well encounter a tour guide with a masters in astrophysics who can also fix a broken snowmobile that has flipped on the ice in near-total darkness.